Westmount: Demographics

 StatsCan lists the median after-tax income in 2015 as $41,674.
 The three largest occupation categories were management, business, and "education, law and social, community and government services"; each of these sectors employed about 20% of Westmount workers.

 Government

 Municipal

 Since regaining its status as a city, Westmount is governed by a City Council made up of a mayor and eight "district" councillors.
-The current mayor of Westmount is Christina Smith, who was elected interim mayor at a special council meeting on April 24, 2017, following the retirement of long-serving Mayor Peter Trent.
-Smith later went on to win an election November 5, 2017 to remain mayor.
+The current mayor of Westmount is Michael Stern, who was elected on November 2, 2025, following the retirement of Christina Smith.
+Stern has the distinction of being the first Mayor elected to the post without any previous experience as an elected official since the 1980s.

-She retained her position in 2021, being acclaimed.
 In addition to the local city council, Westmount is represented by its mayor on the Montreal Agglomeration Council.